zomars/lab/content/posts/2021/optimize-gh-actions-with-cache/optimize-gh-actions-with-cache.md

 logging or analytics system) and have more restrictive storage limits.
 Also, artifacts are "scoped" by the workflow, while dependency cache is not.

-We will be using dependency caching today since we don't need workflow scoping nor plan to make our cache public and definitely can enjoy _10Gb_ of free storage we don't need to manage in any way.
+We will be using dependency caching since we don't need workflow scoping nor plan to make our cache public and can totally enjoy _10Gb_ of free storage we don't need to manage in any way.

 ### GitHub Dependency Cache Branch Scope

 By design _dependency cache_ is scoped within the branch originating the event triggering the workflow.
-At the same time, workflows triggered of any branch have **read** access to the caches of respective _base_ (when applicable) and _master_ branches.
+At the same time, workflows triggered of any branch have **read** access to cache records of respective _base_ (when applicable) and _master_ branches.

 This is important case you might see cache misses once PR is merged into the _master_ branch even though minutes ago pull request update workflow had successfully built cache for it on the _feature_ branch.

 This is similar to variables scoping in programming languages where inner functions have access